 The tower was erected on a square plan of sides of approximately 5.5 meters with an extended north-east corner, with walls up to only 1 meters thick and over 10,5 meters high.
 So it was a small building as for residential towers, although care was taken to secure it properly.
 Its elevations were characterized by numerous slits, and few larger four-sided windows, pierced only from the south (i.e. from the high bank of the stream).
 The defense was provided by a parapet crowning the building with battlement and machicolation formed between the corbels.

-Inside, the tower had a barrel vaulted ground floor of a pantry function and three residential floors, each with a single chamber with internal dimensions of 3.6 x 3.6 meters.
-The floors were heated by fireplaces, and on the first floor there was also a latrine, at the eastern wall, in an overhung projection.
+Inside, the tower had a barrel vaulted basement of a pantry function and three residential upper floors, each with a single chamber with internal dimensions of around 3.6 x 3.6 meters.
+The floors were heated by fireplaces, and on the first floor there was an additional latrine, located at the eastern wall in an overhung projection, accessible through a passage in the thickness of the wall.
 All floors were covered with flat, wooden ceilings.
-The communication between them was provided by a spiral staircase located in the corner of the tower, in the protruding rounded wall.
+Communication between them was provided by a spiral staircase located in the corner of the tower, in the protruding rounded wall.

 Salter M., The castles of South-West Wales, Malvern 1996.

 Smith P., Houses of the Welsh Countryside.
 A Study in Historical Geography, London 1988.